orbitmines/archive/projects/PENDING (2027?+) ; Physics (& Hardware).md

 [[2024-10-04]]
 Gravity - increasing inability to move: to escape some relative local structure.
 At both extremes (never or always moving) this could mean massless propagation or ??

+---

+All these non-psyhical things become physical if you introduce a timestep?